 At 3 weeks of age, chicks were transferred into a rearing pen where they were reared throughout the rearing period.
 The birds were reared in a wooden cage placed inside the pen.
-The cage had 9 cells and each cell had a dimension of 45 cm x 35 cm x 30 cm.
+The cage had 9 cells and each cell withhad a dimension of 45 cm x 35 cm x 30 cm.
 Twenty birds were allocated into each cell so that the floor space available for each bird was about 100cm2 per bird [11] for Japanese quails during the rearing period.
 Wood shavings were scattered on the floor of the pen to provide litter beddings.
-At 4 weeks of age, the paper tapes which were attached to the shanks of the birds were removed and replaced by wing band tag tied underneath their feathers.
-At 5 weeks of age, the birds were sexed by observing the upper portion of their breast feather for dark spot and confirming the sex by examining the vent region for cloacal discharge.
-Birds with dark spot speckled on a generally pale cinnamon brownish feather with no whitish cloacal discharge were sexed as females while birds with uniform brownish breast feather devoid of dark spot with a whitish cloacal discharge when a little pressure was applied on the vent region was sexed as males.
-The sex of the birds was then updated for the previous records collected using the serial number assigned to each bird.
+At 4 weeks of age, the paper tapes which were earlier attached to the shanks of the birds were removed and replaced by wing band tag and tied underneath their feathers.
+At 5 weeks of age, the birds were segregated by observing the upper portion of their breast feather for dark spot and confirming the sex by examining the vent region for cloacal discharge.
+Birds with dark spot speckled on a generally pale cinnamon brownish feather with no whitish cloacal discharge were marked as females.
+W-while the birds with uniform brownish breast feather devoid of dark spot with a whitish cloacal discharge when a little pressure was applied on the vent region were marked as sexed as males.
+The sex of the birds was then updated in for the the previous records collected using the serial number assigned to each bird.

-Although quails are known to be resistant to most diseases of poultry, antistress, vitamins, antibiotics and coccidiostats were periodically administered through water to prevent possible disease outbreaks such as coccidiosis and fowl cholera.
-Specifically, Amprolium was administered at week 4 as prophylactic for Coccidiosis while NDV (Lasota) was given to the birds at the 5th week.
+TAlthough quails are known to be resistant to most diseases of poultry, but antistress, vitamins, antibiotics and coccidiostats were periodically administered through water to prevent possible disease outbreaks such as coccidiosis and fowl cholera.
+Specifically, Amprolium was administered at week 4 as prophylactic for Coccidiosis while NDV (Lasota) was given to the birds at the 5th week stage.
 Good hygiene, cleanliness and biosecurity measures were ensured throughout the experimental period.